-With effect from YA 2012, foreign tax credits can be claimed for foreign tax suffered under a foreign tax credit pooling system, which is based on the lower of the aggregate foreign taxes paid or the aggregate Singapore tax payable in the pooled foreign income.
+As of YA 2012, foreign tax credits can be claimed for foreign tax suffered under a foreign tax credit pooling system, which is based on the lower of the aggregate foreign taxes paid or the aggregate Singapore tax payable in the pooled foreign income.

 Comparison of asset and share purchases

 - The purchase price of qualifying assets (or a proportion) may be depreciated for tax purposes in the form of capital allowances.

 - Liabilities and business risks of the vendor company are not transferred.

 - Possible to acquire only certain parts of a business.